ademnea/HiveMonitor2/README.md

 Parameter capture is in charge of capturing temperature, humidity , carbondioxide and weight parameters and sending them to the server.

-SETTING UP FOR PARAMETER CAPTURE
+SETTING UP FOR PARAMETER & MEDIA CAPTURE

 1.sudo pip3 install adafruit-circuitpython-dht